Techcyte/pipeline-lib/README.md

 The following rules for handling errors are tested.

-1. If any task exits with *either* and exception *or* a non-zero process exit code, then no more packets will be passed, the whole pipeline will be asked to finish working on its packet for at least 15 seconds, and then be forcefully terminated.
+1. If any task exits with *either* an exception *or* a non-zero process exit code, then no more packets will be passed, the whole pipeline will be asked to finish working on its packet for at least 15 seconds, and then be forcefully terminated.
 The first exception raised, or the first non-zero exit code encountered, will be raised as an exception from the `execute` call.

 ### Type checking